What is Cloud Computing?

 Describes cloud computing in the traditional mainstream sense, whereby resources are dynamically provisioned to the general public on a fine-grained, self-service basis over the Internet, via web applications/web services, from an off-site third-party provider who bills on a utility computing basis.
-Examples include Lotus Live, Google Apps & Microsoft Office 365.
+Examples include IBM Connections for Cloud, Google Apps & Microsoft Office 365.

 Infrastructure operated solely for a single organization, whether managed internally or by a third-party and hosted internally or externally.
 The main advantage with a privately-managed cloud is direct control over every aspect of the cloud’s implementation: the hardware, the networking, the operating system and other software used to create the cloud itself, also the way security is implemented.
 However, often attracts criticism because users “still have to buy, build, and manage them” and thus do not benefit from lower up-front capital costs and less hands-on management, essentially “lacking the economic model that makes cloud computing such an intriguing concept”.
 Examples of this would be VMWare or Citrix with the virtual servers hosting given applications, maybe virtual desktops running on Thin Clients, or even applications being hosted on a central system and delivered to a user via a client.